swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 An order can stay stuck in status *Pending payment* or maybe *Failed* if a customer cancels on the payment page.
 Customers choosing manual payment methods in status *On hold* might change their mind about the order.
-See also the official [status definition](https://docs.woocommerce.com/document/managing-orders/).
+See also the official [status definition (WooCommerce documentation)](https://docs.woocommerce.com/document/managing-orders/).

 In order to free the reserved stock on cancellation, WooCommerce requires a store admin to put the order to status *Cancelled*.